-Scalable Parallel Computing on Clouds Using Twister4Azure Iterative MapReduce
+Scalable Parallel Scientific Computing Using Twister4Azure

-Thilina Gunarathne, Bingjing Zhang, Tak-Lon Wu, Judy Qiu School of Informatics and Computing Indiana University, Bloomington. tgunarat, zhangbj, taklwu, xqiu@indiana.edu
+Thilina Gunarathne, Bingjing Zhang, Tak-Lon Wu, Judy Qiu School of Informatics and Computing Indiana University, Bloomington. {tgunarat, zhangbj, taklwu, xqiu}@indiana.edu

 Abstract- Recent advances in data intensive computing for science discovery are fueling a dramatic growth in use of data-intensive iterative computations.
 The utility computing model introduced by cloud computing combined with the rich set of cloud infrastructure and storage services offers a very attractive environment for scientists to perform data analytics.
 The challenges to large-scale distributed computations demand new frameworks that are specifically tailored for cloud characteristics in order to easily and effectively harness the power of clouds.
 Twister4Azure is a distributed decentralized iterative MapReduce runtime for Windows Azure Cloud.
 It extends the familiar, easy-to-use MapReduce programming model with iterative extensions, enabling a wide array of data mining and data analysis applications on the Azure cloud.
-This paper presents the Twister4Azure iterative MapReduce runtime and discusses the applicability of Twister4Azure for scientific computation with highlighted features of fault-tolerance, efficiency and simplicity.
+This paper discusses the applicability of Twister4Azure for scientific computation with highlighted features of fault-tolerance, efficiency and simplicity.
 We study four data-intensive applications - two iterative scientific applications, Multi-Dimensional Scaling and KMeans Clustering; two data-intensive pleasingly parallel scientific applications, BLAST+ sequence searching and SmithWaterman sequence alignment.
 Performance measurements show comparable or a factor of 2 to 4 better results than the traditional MapReduce runtimes deployed on up to 256 instances and for jobs with tens of thousands of tasks.
-We also study and present solutions to several factors that affect the performance of iterative MapReduce applications on Windows Azure Cloud.
+We also study and present solutions to several factors that affect the performance of iterative MapReduce appications on Windows Azure Cloud.